-How does one prove that he or she is a natural-born Filipino?
+How do I prove that I am a natural-born Filipino?

-A former natural-born citizen, who was born in the Philippines, shall submit the NSO-authenticated copy of his or her birth certificate.
+A former natural-born citizen, who was born in the Philippines, shall submit the NSO and DFA-authenticated copy of his or her birth certificate.

 A former natural-born citizen, who was born abroad, shall present a copy of the Report of Birth issued by the Philippine Embassy or Consulate and, in applicable cases, the original copy of the Birth Certificate by competent foreign authorities.

 What is the procedure in applying and what documents are required in order to apply?